Clinical Nutrition MSciUCAS Code: B402|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 The management of metabolic diseases such as diabetes and cardiovascular disease requires experts who clearly understand the role of nutrition.
 Our Clinical Nutrition course focuses on the prevention and management of diseases at both individual and population levels.
 You will acquire a deep understanding of the role of nutrition in the aetiology, pathophysiology and development of clinical conditions, and will become highly skilled in a number of practical laboratory and research areas relevant to these conditions.
 The Masters level year of this course will allow you to pursue your chosen research area of interest in greater depth and equip you with further advanced knowledge, skills and training to prepare you for graduate employment in an area such as research, clinical settings, laboratories or further studies in areas such as dietetics or human nutrition research.

-The Clinical Nutrition degree will be mapped against the core competencies of the Association for Nutrition.
-You will be taught in our new Health Sciences building, which features specialist laboratories dedicated to nutrition, comprising purpose-built food and nutrition laboratories that fit into areas of clinical nutrition, nutritional biochemistry and food science.
+The Clinical Nutrition is mapped against the core competencies of the Association for Nutrition (which means that one you graduate, you are eligible to apply for registration of the UK Voluntatry Regiuster of Nutritionist (UKVRN) by submission of a portfolio of evidence.
+You will be taught in our new Health Sciences building, which features specialist laboratories and equipment dedicated to support teaching and research in clinical nutrition, nutritional biochemistry and food science.

 Teaching is structured into lectures, where all students are taught together; seminars of smaller groups of around 15-20 students; and tutorials which typically have no more than 10 students.
 You also have the opportunity to have a weekly one-to-one meeting with your tutor.